skip to content

 Not all modules will be offered each year.

 Students taking the MPhil in Egyptology must take a minimum of one Egyptian Archaeology module from the list of modules in Egyptology offered in this year of study.
 Students may learn an Ancient Egyptian language at either introductory or more advanced levels depending on previous experience.
-For language modules, the choice of module is subject to the student’s prior experience to make sure that they have the preparation to benefit from the module taken; the course coordinator will provide guidance on this.
+The choice of language modules is subject to the student’s prior experience.
+The course coordinator will provide guidance on this.

 One to one supervision

-Meetings with module coordinators or the dissertation supervisor give the student the opportunity to discuss general and specific issues in the conduct of the course.
+Meetings with module coordinators or the dissertation supervisor give students the opportunity to discuss general and specific issues in the conduct of the course.
 A supervisor will be appointed for the dissertation, to help with the choice of topic and monitor the progress of the student’s research for the dissertation throughout the year.
-Supervisions provide the student with an opportunity to seek academic information and advice and a forum to monitor students' progress.
+These meetings provide the student with an opportunity to seek academic information and advice and a forum to monitor students' progress.

-Students can normally expect to have around 6-8 supervision sessions per year depending on the nature of their course and dissertation.
+Students can normally expect to have around 6-8 supervision meetings per year depending on the nature of their course and dissertation.

 Seminars & classes

-The amount of time dedicated to seminars and classes will vary depending on the student's module choices, but typically students can expect 1-2 hours per week of seminars in Michaelmas and Lent terms.
+The amount of time dedicated to seminars and classes will vary depending on the student's module choices, but typically students can expect around one hour per week of seminars in Michaelmas and Lent terms.

 Lectures